Healthy eating and drinking in the early days

 - Use frozen vegetables when you don’t have time to prepare fresh vegetables.

 - Have yoghurt, nuts, vegetable sticks and hummus on hand for healthy snacks during the day.

-- Make meals that can be eaten hot or cold – for example, frittatas.
-You can also pack these into containers for outings.
+- Make meals that can be eaten hot or cold and at any time of day – for example, frittatas, sandwiches or wraps.

 - Shop online and use grocery delivery services.

 - Accept offers of meals from friends and family.

 Some quick and healthy meals ideas include:

 - shop-bought roast chicken with a prewashed salad mix

 - boiled eggs or baked beans on wholegrain toast, with a side of vegetables or salad